jakobringler/blog/README.md

-# Personal Blog about Houdini, Visual Effects & Deep Learning
+# Blog about Houdini, Visual Effects & Deep Learning

 ##### This Page was set up using Quartz and Obsidian
 To get Started: